Affiliate Disclosure

 Affiliate disclosure (FTC § 16 CFR Part 255)

-TechFuel HQ is a participant in affiliate marketing programs designed to provide a means for sites to earn fees by linking to retailers and service providers.
+TechFuel HQ participates in affiliate marketing programs.
 When an article links to a product page, that link may be an affiliate link.
 If a reader clicks the link and makes a purchase, TechFuel HQ may earn a small commission at no extra cost to the reader.

 These commissions help fund the cost of running the site (domain, email forwarder, occasional hardware for testing).
 They do not influence which products get recommended.
 If a product is not worth recommending, it does not get recommended — affiliate link or not.